Ahmed-Ganna/bitesize-kitkat/PrintShop/PrintShop.md

 In order to demonstrate how the layout can change, we're calculating the number of pages based on the size of the page the printer is going to use.
-Here we've got a really simple check based on the magic value of 1000mm.
+Here we've got a really simple check based on the magic value of 8000Mils (note that 1 Mil = 1/1000 inch).

 `pdfDocument` is a member variable which will be used with the `onWrite()` method, and we prepare it here, whilst we've been passed the context and the attributes.